RC258/McALasso/README.md

 For more details about the data analysis and theoretical proof of its oracle properties, please refer to the my paper: ["Adaptive Penalized Likelihood method for Markov Chains"](https://arxiv.org/abs/2406.00322).

 ## McALasso
-This project is established; any real Markov sequence (where  0 < states ≤ 9) can be imported for experimentation.
+This project provides the final version of our developed algorithm for Markov models, which perfectly fulfills the objectives outlined.
+Any real-life Markov sequence (where  0 < states≤ 9 ) can be imported for experimentation.

 ## Lasso-based penalized likelihood estimation method
 This project provides an optimization model for Markov models that integrates Lasso and constrained programming techniques.
 Additionally, it features data simulation for a 4-state Markov chain and cross-validation visualization.